cowie/simpleSDOHeroku/README.md

 * Get a copy of CRM for Hospitals Demo Org
 * Sign up for a Heroku license.

-### Install
+### Install - could be part of the demo.
+It's nerdy.
 At this point, you can either start the demo now, and show the power of instant deployment, or run this step ahead of time.
 * Hit the Heroku Deploy button above to create a net new Heroku app, no command line required.
 * Name your app something you'll remember if you've got a bunch of em.
 * Go into your CRM for Hospitals Demo Org, and find the Helen Highrisk contact ID.
 Copy this, and paste it in the box on the heroku page under Config Variables called 'HELEN_HIGHRISK_ID'.
 * Click the 'Deploy for Free' button at the bottom to start the deployment.
-* Click the 'view app' button at the bottom - this is your dashboard for the app.
-Remember this.
-If you're going to be tight on time, you can do the Heroku Connect configuration bit of the demo ahead of time to deal with setup.
-The value of Heroku here is an instant deployment, rapid scaling, and point and click simple integration with Salesforce.
-If you do the setup ahead of time, it saves you a good minute or two, but don't forget to mention all that, otherwise it'll just look like another webpage.
+* Click the 'Manage App' button at the bottom - this is your dashboard for the app.
+Click 'View' to load the actual app itself in your browser.

 What you're doing right now is the equivilant of a 'git push heroku master' command, but instead of deploying from code on your local machine, you're deploying direct from my code here.
 This is a step most devs would take after doing initial testing and dev on their local box and it's time to get started testing in a real environment.

 (OPTIONAL)
 * Clone this repository locally, use Heroku Toolbelt to push to Heroku.
-Looks cooler, only do it if you know what you're doing.
+Looks cooler, requires command line, only do it if you know what you're doing.

 ### Demo
 * Special Note: If you set this all up days ago and haven't run it since then, run your app once by going to whatever.herokuapp.com.
 For the free dynos, Heroku will sleep your app, causing a considerable lag time at the first run if it's been awhile.
 Trust me on this one.

-* Once your Heroku app is up and running, go check it out, preferably from a mobile device.
-* Before doing anything in it, go to dashboard.heroku.com and log in.
-Here you'll see your apps.
-* Click on the name of the app you just deployed.
-If you're new to Heroku, its the only one, so that's easy.

 (HC - You can do this beforehand if you have a business user / lack of time)
+* After clicking 'Manage App' on the last page (Or, if you didn't, or forgot, or that was days ago, going to https://dashboard.heroku.com/apps and clicking on your app), you'll have your management page.
+* Click on "Heroku Connect" here
 * Click on 'Begin Setup' to complete provisioning.
 * Click 'Next' (On this page, you're naming the schema in the Heroku database for the Salesforce data.
 Salesforce is default, and that looks good enough to me.)
 * Click "Authorize" - You're now doing an oAuth login into Salesforce so it can get to your datas, your precious, precious datas.
 Log in and hit allow.
-* BOOM.
-You're set up.
-Time to create a mapping.
-You do this by clicking on "Create Mapping".
+* Create a mapping between Heroku and Salesforce by hitting 'Create Mapping'.
 * For the demo, click on Case.
-Before mapping fields, at the top, make SURE you check 'Write to Salesforce any updates to your database'.
-I'd also suggest listening for updates using the Streaming API, but that wont affect your demo, just sound cool.
+* Before mapping fields, at the top, MAKE SURE TO CHECK 'Write to Salesforce any updates to your database'.
-* Map the following fields (You can do more, but at the very least, do these) ** ContactID, Origin, Patient__c, Priority, Subject
+* Map the following fields (You can do more, but at the very least, do these):
+** ContactID, Origin, Patient__c, Priority, Subject
 ** Click Save
 * You've now mapped your databases.
-No shit, you just set up bidirectional sync with Salesforce like it was nothing.
-You also deployed an app too, but I'm trying not to overload you with happiness.

 (Actual Demo)